ranjitha-exe/Data-Analysis---Bike-sales/README.md

 ## Project Insights
 **1. Income**

   ![Income insights.png](https://github.com/ranjitha-exe/Data-Analysis---Bike-sales/blob/main/Income%20insights.png)

--People with higher income are more likely to purchase bikes.
+- People with higher income are more likely to purchase bikes.
--For both genders, individuals who purchased bikes had a higher average income compared to those who did not.
+- For both genders, individuals who purchased bikes had a higher average income compared to those who did not.
--Gender-Based Trends:
+- Gender-Based Trends:

-    -Males: Have a higher average income compared to females, both among those who purchased bikes and those who did not.
+    - Males: Have a higher average income compared to females, both among those who purchased bikes and those who did not.
-    -Females: Show a similar trend where higher income correlates with a higher likelihood of purchasing a bike.
+    - Females: Show a similar trend where higher income correlates with a higher likelihood of purchasing a bike.

 **2. Customer Demographic**

    ![Customer Age.png](https://github.com/ranjitha-exe/Data-Analysis---Bike-sales/blob/main/Customer%20Age.png)

 - Adolescent (age<31) : Both "Yes" and "No" responses are low, indicating limited interest or purchasing power in this age group.